Updated Oct. 19, 2021

 For the absolute full-meal-deal, look for an early -102, -303, or Super.
 They have the full viewfinder display, hot shoe, MLU and multiple exposure capability.
-If you don't need MLU, the -202, -303b, or SR-505 (these are fairly rare) are the next best thing and they get you the film-safe-load window.
+If you don't need MLU, the -202, -303b, or SR-505 (the SR-505 is quite rare) are the next best thing and they get you the film-safe-load window.
 If you choose an SRT-101, I highly recommend getting a post-1969 body (easily identified by the coarse checker-style knurling on the shutter speed dial and the cross-point (+) body and mount screws).
 That makes turning the shutter speed dial a one-finger affair along with getting you all of the internal improvements made during the preceding four years of production.
 On the other hand, if you are looking for the minimalist SRT experience, an SRT-200 will fill the bill nicely.
 Think of it as a Pentax K1000-equivalent, minus the silver oxide 357 battery.
 It is a perfect candidate for the 675 hearing-aid battery treatment.
 And they can be had for dirt-cheap with a 50/2 lens.
 In other words, there is an SRT for just about anyone.
 They also make great cold-weather cameras and long-exposures are a breeze, too.
 I have used my -102 @ -20 Celsius with no problems whatsoever.
 SRTs also pair beautifully with any Minolta MF lens, although there is something special when you plunk an all-metal MC Rokkor on one loaded with B&W :-).
 Totally symphonic, brah.
 Later days.

 The Rokkor Files @ http://www.rokkorfiles.com/